 If you have moved from the UK to France, and now reside in the latter country, you will need to be aware of matters concerning taxation – including whether your circumstances necessitate you completing a French tax return, and whether you may also still be liable for tax in the UK.

 This brings us onto the subject of the double taxation convention that has existed between the UK and France for more than a decade.
+Navigating double taxation issues and cross-border estate planning can be complicated, especially when dealing with inheritance laws and tax treaties.
+The UK-France Double Taxation Convention allows for tax relief mechanisms to prevent individuals from being taxed on the same income in both countries.
 But what do you need to know about this treaty, and what implications will it likely have for you?

 What is double taxation?

 The term ‘double taxation’ refers to the situation of potentially being liable to tax in two countries on the same income.
+In such cases, income may be taxable in both countries depending on the terms of the double tax treaty.
 This is obviously undesirable for the person who would be subject to such tax, but it does not automatically follow that being required to pay tax in one country means you will not be liable for tax in another part of the world.

 What are double tax treaty agreements?